vykimo/dynamic-dialogue/README.md

 **TODO** JEROME/HANS EXPLAIN APP
 The application is built as an examile to demonstrate a customer care application for a mobile phone company.
 The application code simulates reaching out to a Customer Relationship Management (CRM) system to get details about the products belonging to a specific customer.
 As the customer writes their query in natural language , the Natrual Language Classifier will classify the query.
-Currently the **IBM Watson Natural Language Classifier** system is trained to understand topics related to Mobile Phone batteries.
+In this demonstration the **IBM Watson Natural Language Classifier** system is trained to understand topics related to Mobile Phone batteries.
+Once the query is classified, the query is sent to the ***Business Rules*** engine to assess whether

 The application has two components: